Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Empirical Analyses

 \section{Empirical Analyses}

-We test the performance of our algorithm with Gaussian mixture and asymmetric noises that are specified in Section \ref{app:gm} and \ref{app:asy}, respectively.
-The source code of our TSLD-LQ implementation is available online: \url{https://anonymous.4open.science/r/tsld-4148}.
+We test the performance of our algorithm with Gaussian mixture noises specified in Sections \ref{app:gm} and \ref{app:agm}.
+The source code for our TSLD-LQ implementation is available online: \url{https://github.com/Jiwhan-Park/tsld}.
 The true system parameter $\Theta_*$ is chosen as follows: \begin{itemize} \item for $n=n_u=3$,

 \item for $n=n_u=5$,

 \item for $n=n_u=10$,